jgbSpark7/jgbSpark7/README.md

 transient as it may be, through this brief and fragile mortal existence.

-Fun fact abt me ina way - i got into computers because nintendo switch only had 30fps and bad ping issues
+Fun fact abt me ina way - i got into computers because my nintendo switch only had 30fps and bad ping issues